 The size of the circles (or the number of tiles in Mosaic view) is proportional to the number of bibliographic records (research articles) in the cell.
 To view these records, click on the cell of interest.
 You can also click on a column or row header to view all the records relating to that row or column.

 To view the full set of records, click on the Reader tab above the Map.
-Further details about each study can be found by clicking on the URL(s) and exploring the corresponding full-text, where available.
+Records can be filtered, and exported as a RIS file, from here.
+Further details about each study can be found by clicking on the URL(s) and exploring the corresponding full text, where available.

 It may appear as though there are no studies in a cell; hover the cursor over the cell to see how many studies are actually in that cell.
 In the filters tab, change the view to Mosaic to more easily see the number of studies in each cell.